On the dynamics of endomorphisms of affine surfaces: Quasi-Albanese variety and morphism

-In the following, we show that if $X_0$ is an irreducible normal affine surface with non-trivial quasi-Albanese variety and $f$ is a dominant endomorphism of $X_0$, then $\lambda_1 (f)$ is a quadratic integer.
-See Proposition~\ref{pro:dynamical_degree_quasi_albanese} below.
-We will rely on the following result.
+In the following, we show that if $\car \k = 0$ and $X_0$ is an irreducible normal affine surface with non-trivial quasi-Albanese variety and $f$ is a dominant endomorphism of $X_0$, then $\lambda_1 (f)$ is a quadratic integer.
+In positive characteristic, we show that the results hold for separable endomorphism of $X_0$.
+See Theorem~\ref{thm:dynamical_degree_quasi_albanese} below.

-\begin{thm}[Theorem 3 of \cite{abramovichSubvarietiesSemiabelianVarieties1994}] Let $Q$ be a quasi-abelian variety and let $V$ be a closed subvariety of $Q$.
-Let $K$ be the maximal closed subgroup of $Q$ such that $V + K = V$.
-Then, the variety $V/K$ is of general type. \end{thm}